 Whatever your approach, keeping yourself happy and engaged in Danish society is a major factor in your spouse’s success in Denmark.
 If you find yourself entirely dependent for social contact on your spouse, that can be tough on your spouse’s career and tough on your relationship.

 To keep from getting too isolated, you might need to re-establish old hobbies.
 If you used to love squash or play stand-up bass in a jazz band, now might be the time to take it up again.
 Knitting circles and short-term volunteering are also good ways to make friends.
-So are your free introductory Danish language classes.
+So are your Danish language classes.
 And a lot of municipalities have set up International Communities and stage networking events, inviting speakers like me.

 Introvert spouses will probably have the hardest time.
 Danes see friendship as a lifelong relationship, so they’re unlikely to invest emotions in someone they fear will only be around for a couple of years or so.
 They may seem cold, but the truth is they just don’t want to start something they’re not sure they can finish.